apache/pulsar/site2/docs/administration-pulsar-manager.md

 If you want to turn on JWT authentication, configure the following parameters:

 * `backend.jwt.token`:  token for the superuser.
 You need to configure this parameter during cluster initialization.
-* `jwt.broker.token.mode`:  Two modes of generating token, SECRET and PRIVATE.
+* `jwt.broker.token.mode`:  two modes of generating token, SECRET and PRIVATE.
-* `jwt.broker.public.key`: Configure this option if you are using the PRIVATE mode.
+* `jwt.broker.public.key`: configure this option if you are using the PRIVATE mode.
-* `jwt.broker.private.key`: Configure this option if you are using the PRIVATE mode.
+* `jwt.broker.private.key`: configure this option if you are using the PRIVATE mode.
-* `jwt.broker.secret.key`: Configure this option if you are using the SECRET mode.
+* `jwt.broker.secret.key`: configure this option if you are using the SECRET mode.

-For more information, see [Token Authentication Admin of Pulsar](http://pulsar.apache.org/docs/en/security-token-admin/)
+For more information, see [Token Authentication Admin of Pulsar](http://pulsar.apache.org/docs/en/security-token-admin/).

+If you want to enable JWT authentication, use one of the following methods.

-* Method 1: Use command-line tool
+* Method 1: use command-line tool

 ```
 ./build/distributions/pulsar-manager/bin/pulsar-manager --redirect.host=http://localhost --redirect.port=9527 insert.stats.interval=600000 --backend.jwt.token=token --jwt.broker.token.mode=PRIVATE --jwt.broker.private.key=file:///path/broker-private.key --jwt.broker.public.key=file:///path/broker-public.key
 ```

-* Method 2: Configure the application.properties file
+* Method 2: configure the application.properties file

 ```
 backend.jwt.token=token